emilk/egui/README.md

 <img src="media/pompodoro-skin.png" width="50%">

 ### How do I use egui with `async`?
-If you call `.await` in your GUI code, the UI will freeze, with is very bad UX.
+If you call `.await` in your GUI code, the UI will freeze, which is very bad UX.
 Instead, keep the GUI thread non-blocking and communicate with any concurrent tasks (`async` tasks or other threads) with something like:
 * Channels (e.g. [`std::sync::mpsc::channel`](https://doc.rust-lang.org/std/sync/mpsc/fn.channel.html)).
 Make sure to use [`try_recv`](https://doc.rust-lang.org/std/sync/mpsc/struct.Receiver.html#method.try_recv) so you don't block the gui thread!
 * `Arc<Mutex<Value>>` (background thread sets a value; GUI thread reads it)
 * [`poll_promise::Promise`](https://docs.rs/poll-promise) (example: [`examples/download_image/`](https://github.com/emilk/egui/blob/master/examples/download_image/))